tracim/tracim/docs/administration/installation/settings_main_topics.md

 #### Remote Auth Authentification (e.g. apache authentication)

 It is possible to connect to Tracim using remote authentification (e.g. the Apache authentication method).
-The idea is that the webserver authenticates the user and then pass the login of the authenticated user through uWSGI environment variables or an HTTP header.
+Configuring Tracim in development.iniThe idea is that the webserver authenticates the user and then pass the login of the authenticated user through uWSGI environment variables or an HTTP header.

 ⚠ When logging in Tracim, if a valid remote user doesn't exist in Tracim, it will be created as a standard user.